-Land outside the Plan area
+Land outside The Plan area

-It is noted that because The Plan is unable to control development outside The Plan area, the present open areas (west of the railway line and south of Main Street/Leicester Lane, but within the boundaries of Harborough) that separate the village from Market Harborough cannot be protected by Policy ENV 1.
-Community Action ENV 1 expresses a community aspiration to work with HDC to preclude future northwards expansion of Harborough over the ridge and onto the northern slopes of Bowden Ridge (see supporting information).
+It is noted that because The Plan is unable to control development outside The Plan area, the present open areas (west of the railway line and south of Main Street/Leicester Lane, but within the boundaries of Harborough) that separate the village from Market Harborough cannot be protected by Policy ENV 1 (see supporting information).
+This is supported by Community Action ENV 1 in Appendix B.